 - A link to your blog/website

-Link to posts on The Smutlancer website or credible resources within your finished piece if it fits – but I reserve the right to remove or change any links.
+Link to posts on The Smutlancer website or credible resources within your finished piece if it fits – but we reserve the right to remove or change any links.

-Okay, hopefully that answers the main questions you’ll have.
-Send your pitches and ideas or ask questions by emailing me at firstname.lastname@example.org.
+Okay, hopefully, that answers the main questions you’ll have.
+Send your pitches and ideas or ask questions by emailing firstname.lastname@example.org.